sol/doctest/README.md

   `cabal build` first (specifically it is not a good idea to build `ghc-paths` with `--with-ghc=doctest`).

-So a more robust way call `doctest` is as follows:
+So a more robust way to call `doctest` is as follows:

 ```
 cabal install doctest --overwrite-policy=always && cabal build && cabal repl --build-depends=QuickCheck --build-depends=template-haskell --with-ghc=doctest